 To get the most from your parsnip harvesting, it helps to know when are parsnips ready to pick.
 Although parsnips mature in around four months or 100 to 120 days, many gardeners leave them in the ground over winter.

 Parsnip harvesting occurs when the roots reach their full size.
-Keep track of when you plant your seeds so you will know about when to harvest parsnips.
+Keep track of when you plant your seeds so you will know approximately when to harvest parsnips.

 How to Harvest a Parsnip Root

 Once your parsnips are ready, you’ll need to know how to harvest a parsnip root.
-Harvesting parsnip root vegetables has to be done extremely carefully, as broken or damaged roots do not store well.
+Harvesting parsnip root vegetables has to be done extremely carefully, as broken or damaged roots don’t store well.

-Begin parsnip harvesting by trimming all of the foliage to within one inch of the roots.
+Begin parsnip harvesting by trimming all of the foliage to within 1 inch (2.5 cm.) of the roots.
 Carefully dig up the roots with a clean spading fork.
-Expect roots to be between 1 ½ and 2 inches in diameter and 8 to 12 inches long.
+Expect roots to be between 1 ½ and 2 inches (4-5 cm.) in diameter and 8 to 12 inches (20-31 cm.) long.